Ralph Sampson: Personal life

 Sampson has four children with his ex-wife.
 Their oldest son, Ralph III, played collegiate basketball for Minnesota.
 Their younger son, Robert, transferred to Georgia Tech after playing his first three seasons (2010–2013) of college basketball for East Carolina University.
 They have two daughters: Rachel, who graduated from Stanford University and worked at ESPN, and Anna.

 Sampson has four other children with four women, including daughters named Leah and India.

 Sampson is the cousin of former NBA player, Jamal Sampson.

-Reflecting on his career and its three knee surgeries, Sampson admitted that he had attempted to come back too quickly from them, and said that he tried not to think about what could have been.

 Legal issues

-In 2005, Sampson pleaded guilty to owing more than $300K in back child support for two children from different mothers in the Northern Virginia area.
+In 2005, Sampson pleaded guilty to owing more than $670K in back child support for two children from different mothers in the Northern Virginia area.
 In 2006, he was sentenced to two months in prison for mail fraud associated with the purchase of an SUV.
 In 2011, he was arrested and jailed in Gwinnett County, Georgia for having a suspended license and for an open arrest warrant on charges of failing to pay child support.